Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 EAN 13 – The Barcode Number

-European Article numbering code (EAN) is a series of numbers in a unique order that helps identify specific products and is used to list products for retail businesses.
+European Article Numbering Code (EAN) is a series of numbers in a unique order that helps identify specific products and is used to list products for retail businesses.

-An EAN-13 barcode (originally European Article Number), but now renamed GTIN (Global Trade Item Number) even though the abbreviation EAN has been still used by retailers) is a 13 digit (12 data and 1 check) barcoding standard.
+An EAN-13 barcode (originally European Article Number), but now renamed GTIN (Global Trade Item Number) even though the abbreviation EAN has been still used by retailers) is a 13-digit (12 data and 1 check) barcoding standard.
 The EAN-13 barcode is used worldwide for marking products often sold at retail points of sale.
-The numbers encoded in EAN-13 bar codes are product identification numbers.
+The numbers encoded in EAN-13 barcodes are product identification numbers.

-What is GTIN?
+What is GTIN (EAN)?

 GTIN (Global Trade Item Number) is a system developed by the GS1 and is an internationally recognized system for identifying products.
 It is a blanket term to describe various GS1 numbering codes – UPC and EAN.
 It is, hence, safe to term an EAN-13 code as a GTIN-13.
-GTIN provides the global supply chain solution for the identification of any item that is traded (priced, ordered, and invoiced)..
+GTIN provides the global supply chain solution for the identification of any item that is traded (priced, ordered, and invoiced).

 GTIN includes four types of codes:

-UPC-12: The twelve-digit code that North America uses.
+The twelve-digit code that North America uses.

-EAN-8: The eight-digit code used on smaller retail trade items.
+The eight-digit code used on smaller retail trade items.

-EAN-13: The thirteen-digit code for all other countries.
+The thirteen-digit code for all other countries.

-GTIN-14: The fourteen-digit number used on general distribution trade items, not intended to be sold at the Point-of-Sale.
+The fourteen-digit number used on general distribution trade items, not intended to be sold at the Point-of-Sale.

 To create a GTIN, a company needs to be in possession of a GS1 company prefix.
 The assigned company prefix forms the base for the creation of all GS1 identifiers like GLN, GTIN, and SSCC numbers.

-Why EAN-13 barcode?
+Why EAN-13 Barcode?

-The advent of the EAN-13 barcode is a data structure stepping-stone toward the supply chain control.
-It is used in global trade to distinguish the product type, specification, etc. In other words, it helps the product be uniquely identified.
-It is a numeric-only bar code system used for the identification of retail products.
+The advent of the EAN-13 barcode is a data structure stepping-stone toward supply chain control.
+It is used in global trade to distinguish product type, specification, etc. In other words, it helps the product be uniquely identified.
+It is a numeric-only barcode system used for the identification of retail products.
 Unique numbers are allocated to each separate retail product, not just by product brand but by unique numbers.
 This assists in positing the products with retailers and e-commerce companies.
 It facilitates a future where intelligent workflows will fuel data-driven smart supply chains.

 The future smarter supply chains continue to not just embrace automation with the help of the EAN -13 barcode, but also use AI to make processes more efficient, responsive, and adaptive.
-Most importantly the visibility and traceability solutions in the supply chain have gained momentum, these are the “twin engines of sustainable” supply chain.
+Most importantly the visibility and traceability solutions in the supply chain have gained momentum, these are the “twin engines of a sustainable” supply chain.

 The EAN-13 barcode has withstood the test of time because it continues to serve a key role in the evolving digital future of retail where the product is identified uniquely and the data it captures will shape decisions affecting customers and retailers.

-Components of an EAN-13 barcode number
+Components of an EAN-13 Barcode Number

 The first three digits of the EAN-13 serve as the GS1 Prefix.
 The GS1 prefix usually identifies the GS1 Member Organization which the manufacturer has joined.